mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 * rain; bool

-If true, is is currently raining in the world.
+If true, it is currently raining in the world.

+* bloodMoon; bool

+If true, it is currently a blood moon going on.

 * spawnTileX, spawnTileY; int